Anti-Inflammatory Diet Plan →

 Jump to Recipe

 If you’re new around here, you might not know that my husband is from New Zealand.
-So, you’ll often see me refer to him as a Kiwi.
-Here’s why!
-Clever, right?
 Like most of us, he’s fond of the foods he grew up eating and often requests them, especially around the holidays.
 The only problem is that his favorite meals look pretty different from mine.
-You see, unlike my childhood staples of Broccoli Cheese Soup and Peanut Butter Waffles, his consists of New Zealand staples like pavlova.
+While my childhood staples were things like Broccoli Cheese Soup and Peanut Butter Waffles, he ate New Zealand staples like pavlova.

 a white serving platter with broiled lamb chops with mint chimichurri sauce and green beans, lime wedges, and a white dipping sauce on the side with two hands holding a fork and a knife ready to cut into a lamb chop